masedev/masedev/README.md

 ## Connect with Me

-I'm always excited to collaborate, learn, and share ideas with fellow tech enthusiasts.
+<samp>I'm always excited to collaborate, learn, and share ideas with fellow tech enthusiasts.
 Feel free to reach out to me through email or connect with me on LinkedIn [here](https://www.linkedin.com/in/mario-sessa/).
-Let's work together to make a meaningful impact on the world through IoT and Cloud technologies.
+Let's work together to make a meaningful impact on the world through IoT and Cloud technologies.</samp>

-Thank you for stopping by!
-Enjoy exploring my projects, and I hope they inspire you to embark on your own journey of innovation and sustainability. 🌱💡
+<samp> Thank you for stopping by!
+Enjoy exploring my projects, and I hope they inspire you to embark on your own journey of innovation and sustainability. 🌱💡</samp>